 Sonor has been on the top of the list of the best drum manufacturers.
-And their AQ2 sets take the place of their discontinued Force and SSE Special Edition Sets.
+And the Sonor AQ2 drum set takes the place of their discontinued Force and SSE Special Edition Sets.
 This is an intermediate line that carries the extremely popular Martini and Safari kits.

 Value for Money